 William B. Lockhart Lecture

-This annual lecture honors William B. Lockhart, dean of the University of Minnesota Law School from 1956-72.
-Instrumental in enriching the Law School curriculum and attracting highly qualified faculty and students, he also cultivated a strong relationships with the Minnesota Bar, which continues to provide essential support to the Law School.
-During his 28 years as a professor at the Law School (1946-74), he shared his gifts of teaching excellence and scholarly leadership with students and faculty.
-After retiring at Minnesota, Dean Lockhart taught on the faculty of the University of California, Hastings College of Law (1974-94).
+This lecture honors William B. Lockhart, dean of the University of Minnesota Law School from 1956-72.
+Instrumental in enriching the Law School curriculum and attracting highly qualified faculty and students, Dean Lockhart shared his gifts of teaching excellence and scholarly leadership with students and faculty.
+After 28 years as a professor at the Law School (1946-74), Dean Lockhart taught on the faculty of the University of California, Hastings College of Law (1974-94).
 He died in December 1995.

 Past Lockhart Lectures